aaparab/coursera-deep-learning-specialization/notes_courses_1_2_3.md

 - Usually input layers have `keep_prob = 1`.
 Typically use high values of `keep_prob` to layers where you might think overfit more.
 This means more hyperparameters to tune over.
 If that isn't preferable, use dropout on select layers _only_ and use the same `keep_prob` in each.

-- Note: Since the cost function `J` with dropout is not well-defined, when using the error plots, we ignore the dropout.
+- Note: Since the cost function `J` with dropout is not well-defined, <span style="text-decoration: underline">when using the error plots, we ignore the dropout.<\span>

 - **Other Regularizations**:
     - Data augumentations (If detecting images, augument to training set by modifying existing images - distortion, rotation).
 [Video link](https://www.coursera.org/learn/deep-neural-network/lecture/Pa53F/other-regularization-methods)